aws-samples/eda-on-aws/README.md

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License
+## License Summary

-This library is licensed under the LICENSE NAME HERE License.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.